IBM/cloud-functions-workshops/101-workshop-nodejs/ex4-exposing-apis-from-actions/api.md

 ### Hello endpoint

-In this example, we will use `/myapi` as the base path and `greeting` as the API endpoint name.
-Having a base path name is useful for grouping APIs together in a logical way within ICF.

 Note that all actions used in an API must be web actions, so you mustn't forget to run `ibmcloud fn action update hello --web true` prior to running the commands below.

 1. Run the following command to create a simple HTTP `GET` endpoint for the `hello` action: